SkyRatInd/Video-Engine-Dash/README.md

 # video-engine

-video engine react component integrated into dash for realtime playback of csv data and video
+video engine react component integrated into dash for synced realtime playback of csv data and video

 # NOTE